 Street Sense is looking for a dynamic graphic designer to drive our visual communications.
-In addition to editorial and cover page design, you will be called upon for key projects, such as an annual report, materials for our year-end celebration, and expanding our online presence.
+In addition to editorial and cover page design, you will be called upon for key projects such as an annual report, materials for our annual celebration, and expanding our online presence.
 You will be asked to adhere to brand standards while simultaneously strategizing to reach a broader audience and continue to develop our aesthetic.